 How To Use Gmail Without a Phone Number

 If you want to create a new Gmail account, Google may ask you for a phone number verification.
 This was optional in the past, but recently Google has made it mandatory.
 If you don’t want Google to have it or maybe you’re just not into sharing your phone number.
 You’re probably looking for another way to create an account that will keep your phone number off the google grid.

-However, there are still many ways to bypass this and create a new Gmail without the use of your phone number.
+Luckily for you, there are still many ways to bypass this and create a new Gmail without the use of your phone number.
 So, if for some reason you don’t want to enter your phone number, you may use one of these solutions.

-How can I Create a Gmail Account Without Verification?
+How Can I Create a Gmail Account Without Verification?

 Keep in mind that although these steps do work, sometimes when you sign in to another computer, or if you sign in for a second time, the app will ask you for your phone number.
 To avoid this, add another e-mail for verification before you sign-in again so it can ask for that e-mail.
 Add another e-mail with the age being 15 – and you’re good to go!

 When all else fails, you can use a phone number duping software.
-This way, g-mail has a phone number that isn’t yours.
+This way, Gmail has a phone number that isn’t yours.

 Below are the steps you can use to sign up for Gmail without a phone number.